 We’re always adding new material to our public YouTube channel.
 See our playlists highlighting conversations with practitioners & teachers.
 Get glimpses of teacher’s presentations in our Online Series on Rich Story Development, Where the Buses Don’t Run Yet, and Narrative in Action.Join the Re-authoring Teaching Youtube Project as a way to expand the narrative therapy conversation.
 Be sure to click over and see what gems you can find!
 Or like our Facebook Page to see videos as they are introduced.

 What would it look like if we could truly escape blame as a way of talking about our lives?
 What sort of conversation would take its place?
 Our latest online course, Escaping Blame: Helping Couples Develop Account-ability with Larry Zucker, LCSW. gives six lessons exploring therapeutic conversations that are possible when Accountability emerges as practice distinct from Blame, and what we can do as therapists to nurture that distinction.
-The course begins in September, 2016.
-Three additional self-paced courses are also available to start at any time.
+As an added bonus, the course includes six optional webinars beginning in September, 2016.

 Narrative Training: Refreshing the Spirit of The Work What Participants Have To Say